twiddlingbits/twr-wasm/docs/examples/examples-multi-io.md

 - Two "`<canvas> ` tag as a character terminal"
 - Two "`<canvas> ` tag  as 2D draw surface" consoles.

-The multi-io example also demonstrates:
+The multi-io example also demos:

 * Creating consoles in JavaScript/TypeScript
 * Using consoles in C/C++ and JavaScript/TypeScript